open-source-worlds/zelda-archaeology/README.md

 >
 > ***No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.*

-Please feel free to use the content here in your YouTube videos, blog posts, talks, books, research, articles, your business, your non-profit, and whatever else.
+In summary, please feel free to use the content posted here in your YouTube videos, blog posts, talks, books, research, articles, your business, your non-profit, and whatever else.
-All we ask is that you give credit where credit is due, and apply the same rights to your original work.
+All we ask is that you give credit where credit is due, and apply the same **CC BY-SA 4.0** rights to *your* original work as well.
-This helps foster the love of open source, and can create a wildfire effect for game design thinking.
+This helps foster the love of open source, and the spreading wildfire effect of open sharing.